 Why did you choose this CTE Program of Study?

 I always knew I wanted to work on cars, since the age of 14.
 The CTE program at Parkside High School gave me all the basic knowledge and tools required to work at the dealership I'm at now.
-I started working at the dealership my junior year, so I really give credit to my automotive instructors for teaching me what I needed to know and the work ethic required to succeed in this field.
+I started working at the dealership in my junior year, so I really give credit to my automotive instructors for teaching me what I needed to know and the work ethic required to succeed in this field.

 How does your CTE Program prepare you for college and careers?